felvin-search/docs/processes/weekly-releases.md

 2021-07-19
 Author: Harsh Gupta
 It has been two months since we started doing a release on our company blog.
 I feel the process is working, things have slowed down in last few weeks and you can see it in the release notes. https://blog.neera.ai/
-Also do feel that weekly releases keep a sense of momentum.
+Also I do feel that weekly releases helping with a sense of momentum.

 ## 6 month